 Elected officials, he added, spend an average of four hours per day on political fund-raising.
 Zuckerman asked the panel members to explain why.

 The next two hours were primarily devoted to the following questions: who should be able to contribute to election campaigns; how much should they be able to contribute; who should be able to spend collective funds; and, what is government’s proper role in all this.
+The OT cyber security vendors can help protect your confidential data and system from threats.

 State Senator Latimer began by saying that everyone in the audience should ask themselves, “Do you like what we have now?”